Nisha Ravikrishnan

-Anshu Film marks her debut on Big Screen.

 Life and career

-Nisha was born to Ravikrishnan and Usha.
 Ravikrishnan used to perform stage plays with the Mandya Ramesh's team.
 Inspired by her father, she started taking interest in stage plays and cultural activities.
 She is trained in Carnatic music and Bharatanatyam.
 She hosted her debut programme on Chintu Television during her school days.
 She was seen as back dancer (Bharatanatyam Dancer) in a song named 'Nee Nanagoskara' of Kannada film Ishtakamya.
 Her first opportunity as an actor came through Sarva Mangala Managalye, a serial on Star Suvarna where she portrayed the role of lead character sister.
 After working for a few years in supporting roles, she got an opportunity as the lead actress in Gattimela opposite Rakksh of Putta Gowri Maduve fame.

 Recognitions

-Nisha was named in the list of Bengaluru Times Most Desirable Women in Television for the year 2019.
+Nisha Ravikrishnan was included in the Bengaluru Times Most Desirable Women in Television list for 2019, where she was noted for her performance as Amulya in Gattimela.
+She was again included in the Bangalore Times Most Desirable Women on TV list for 2020, with the publication noting the popularity of her lead role in Gattimela.